ethereum-optimism/design-docs/op-node-derivers.md

 ### Migration path

-This one of the more involved refactors, that we cannot execute all at once in op-node.
+This is one of the more involved refactors, that we cannot execute all at once in op-node.
 This is a proposal for a 3-phase migration:

 #### 1) Derivation/Engine decoupling